YouTube’s Retiring YouTube Stories Next Month

 Given the relatively low usage of the option, the announcement is unlikely to have a big impact, though it could alter your YouTube content planning moving forward.

 But really, you’d be better off focusing on Shorts and Community Posts instead.
-Shorts are YouTube’s fastest-growing content format, while YouTube also continues to add new functionalities to Community Posts, which were this week made available to all Channels.
+Shorts are YouTube’s fastest-growing content format, while YouTube also continues to add new functionalities to Community Posts, which were made available to all channels this week.

 YouTube says that Community posts are far better at driving engagement and interaction, and with Shorts offering a similar, full-screen video experience, there are essentially better options than the Stories display.